Hava Nashira 2020 Has Been Postponed

 .
 Teens under 18: If you are interested in songleading training, check out NFTY's Nashir: Teen Songleading Institute.

 Intensives and Electives.
 Participants will have the choice of taking two intensives (2.25 hour in-depth learning sessions) and three electives (1-1.5 hour shorter learning sessions).
-Descriptions of the intenstives and electives will be available in the spring.
+Descriptions of the intensives and electives will be available in the spring.
+This list of Sample Hava Nashira Courses will give you an idea of what's been offered in the past.

 Please note that this year, due to the date of Shavuot, Hava Nashira will be held Sunday, May 24th (beginning around 4:00 pm) through Thursday - May 28th (ending around 11:00 am).
-For more information or to be added to the Hava Nashira or Shabbat Shira mailing lists, please contact Rachel Lyon at 847-239-6974 or firstname.lastname@example.org.
+For more information or to be added to the Hava Nashira or Shabbat Shira mailing lists, please contact email@example.com.

 Make It a Bridge Fund Scholarship funds for Hava Nashira are available thanks to the generosity of Philip and Barbara Meltzer and the Make It a Bridge Fund, founded in memory of their son Steve Meltzer.
 Steve was a lifelong URJ camper, staff member, youth advisor, teacher, songleader, songwriter, and performer who attended Hava Nashira for many years.
 Steve died unexpectedly in 2009 at the age of 45.
 The Make It a Bridge Fund, named after one of Steve’s original compositions, was set up to provide scholarship assistance to those attending Hava Nashira, an event that Steve loved so much.